gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 ## Conclusion

-In this post, we took CausalNex for a spin to try Bayesian Networks out, a promising idea for causal inference.
+In this post, we took CausalNex for a spin, with the goal to test a promising method for causal inference, Bayesian Networks.
 We used a synthetic causal inference dataset to allow us to compare the model results to ground truth in an objective way.
 From this exploration we could check the main **features** and **shortcomings** of the approach.
 I list them below.

-##### *Features*
+#### *Features*

 * **Building the DAG:** having a interface for a structural causal model incentivizes the practitioner to *think hard* about the problem and invites contribution from everyone (not just data scientists).
 We can also blend data with domain knowledge.